Pégases: Background

-In 2020, the French National Video Game Union created the Academy of Video Game Arts & Techniques.
-The purpose of creating the Academy was in part to establish a national video game award for the French video game industry to showcase creators and talent within the industry and to promote France as a hotbed of video game development.
-The awards were to be modeled on the César Awards, given out for excellent in the French film industry.
+In June 2019, the French National Video Game Union founded the Academy of Video Game Arts and Techniques.
+This new organization was to establish a national video game awards ceremony to reward and highlight creative works and talent in the French video game industry.
+These accolades were intended to mirror the César Awards, which honor excellence in the French film industry.